merklejerk/honeypause/README.md

 # HoneyPause

-HoneyPause is a permissionless, on-chain, non-custodial mechanism that allows whitehat hackers to objectively and transparently prove an exploit on a real live protocol, pause that protocol to protect it from future attacks, and then collect a bounty, all in an atomic fashion without need for arbitration.
-For Ethereum applications that can be exploited in a single transaction, this enables a novel form of proactive protection that can supplement traditional (off-chain) bug bounties.
+HoneyPause is a permissionless, on-chain, non-custodial mechanism that allows whitehat hackers to atmoically, objectively, and transparently prove an exploit on a live protocol, pause that protocol, and then collect a bounty.
+For Ethereum applications that can be exploited in a single transaction, this enables a novel form of proactive protection that can supplement traditional (off-chain) bug bounties, which usually involve potentially lengthy arbitrations.

 ## Flow